tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 Let the set of viable atomic events be the set of events with _order_ `"SeqCst"` or `"Init"` that are not in a data race with any other event.

-A candidate execution has sequentially consistent atomics if there is a total order memory-order such that:
+A candidate execution has sequentially consistent atomics if there is a total order memory-order [[[ the preceding four words do not scan ]]] such that:

 1. For each pair of events _E<sub>1</sub>_ and _E<sub>2</sub>_ in the set of viable atomic events:
   1. If _E<sub>1</sub>_ happens-before _E<sub>2</sub>_ then: